Setting up a Proper Lighting System for Your Sundews

 Originally, I bought 6 4-foot T-12 fixtures.
 They use 48 watts per bulb, so I decided to purchase the more energy efficient T-8 fixtures, which are only 32 watts per bulb.
-Since T-8s provide higher light intensity as well, I was able to get more light intensity from 4 T-8 fixtures than I was getting with 6 T-12 fixtures.
+Even though T-8s have less wattage, I was able to get more light intensity from 4 T-8 fixtures than I was getting with 6 T-12 fixtures, suprisingly.
 This cut my lighting bill in half (I'm saving around $150 every year).
 Plus, my plants have never looked better.
-They color up very well.
+They color up very well under these lights:

-It seems you can never give sundews enough light (except for a select few).
-The key to getting maximum coloration out of your plants is by moving the bulbs as close to the plants as you can, without doing harm to the leaves.
+It seems you can never give sundews enough light (except for a select few listed below).
+The key to getting maximum coloration out of your sundews is by moving the bulbs as close to the plants as you can, without allowing the heat given off by the fixture to do harm to the leaves.
 When using T-12s, I actually let the leaves touch the bulbs and they didn’t burn.
-I have the light about 5-inches above my plants right now, and most of my sundews are turning bright red.
-Before I bought the new fixtures, I had to place my plants 3-inches under the lights to maintain a similar coloration.
+But, if you're concerned, you can have the bulbs 6+ inches above your sundews, and most should still turn bright red if not fed.
+However, it takes sundews much longer to develop this coloration when further away from the lights.

-The key to building up light intensity is to hang multiple fixtures next to each other.
+The key to building up light intensity is to hang multiple fixtures next to each other (see pics below).
 I don't have very much space, so I only have enough room to put two 4-foot fixtures side-by-side.
 If you can get 3 or 4 lamps together in an area, you will be able to put your lights much further away from your plants and still get rich coloration.
 Not only does this method build light intensity, but it is a great method for raising temperatures high enough to give the plants a nice drop in temperature when the lights turn off.
-Most sundews seem to love temperature drops for some reason.
+Most sundews seem to love temperature drops, since the night temperature differential is usually critical for stimulating growth.

 Another way to maximize light intensity is to surround your growing area with mirrors or tin foil.
 Mylar costs a bit more than foil, but it is an excellent reflective material if you have a little extra cash to spare.
 I am notorious for my frugality, so I just pretend that foil works just as well.
 If you want to use reflective materials, remember to leave a side open for air circulation.
 If you plan to seal the entire growing area off with reflective material, you should place a fan inside to improve circulation.